EmpowerU! Advocating Invasive Species Management

-Learn how to work with decision makers, influence management decisions, and stop the spread of invasive species!
+Learn how to work with decision makers, influence management decisions, and make a different in your community!

 Overview

-Have you been working on invasive species issues but feel compelled to do more?
-Taking part in the EmpowerU Advocacy Training Program will move your invasive species work to the next level!
+Have you been working on natural resource issues but feel compelled to do more?
+Taking part in the EmpowerU Advocacy Training Program will move your natural resource work to the next level!

-In this 4 week course, woodland and shoreline owners, master volunteers, and natural resources professionals can grow their skills to meaningfully engage decision makers about invasive species.
+In this 4 week course, master volunteers and natural resources professionals can grow their skills to meaningfully engage decision makers about natural resource issues.
 Through a series of self-paced online learning activities and one in-person workshop, participants will:

-Have you been working on invasive species issues but feel compelled to do more?
-Taking part in the EmpowerU Advocacy Training Program will move your invasive species work to the next level!
+Have you been working on natural resource issues but feel compelled to do more?
+Taking part in the EmpowerU Advocacy Training Program will move your natural resource work to the next level!

-In this 4 week course, woodland and shoreline owners, master volunteers, and natural resources professionals can grow their skills to meaningfully engage decision makers about invasive species.
+In this 4 week course, master volunteers and natural resources professionals can grow their skills to meaningfully engage decision makers about natural resource issues.
 Through a series of self-paced online learning activities and one in-person workshop, participants will:

-- Gain understanding of the roles and levels of government and who to contact regarding invasive species management
+- Gain understanding of the roles and levels of government and who to contact regarding natural resource management

 - Learn to use skills such as influence, power, persuasion, framing, questioning and listening in interactions with decision makers

-- Know where to find reputable information on the status of invasive species in your area
+- Know where to find reputable information on natural resources in your area

 - Create an engagement plan and experience practicing it in a safe, peer-learning environment

-- See yourself as a resource to decision makers on invasive species management
+- See yourself as a resource to decision makers on natural resource management

 - View engagement with decision makers as a norm and encourage others to do it

-- Network with other people passionate to make a difference around invasive species
+- Network with other people passionate to make a difference for natural resources

 Target Audience

-This program is open to natural resource volunteers and forest landowners with an interest in developing skills to engage decision-makers about invasive species management.
-Virginia Master Naturalist volunteers and contacts from the Virginia Forest Landowner Education Program are our primary audiences, but others are welcome to participate.
+This program is open to natural resource volunteers and anyone else who has an interest in developing skills to engage decision-makers about natural resource management.
+Virginia Master Naturalist volunteers are our primary audience, but others are welcome to participate.

 Course Outline and Expectations